espadrine/succinct-cybernetics/misc/network.md

 double colon.
 They can be:

 - unicast has a ≥ 48-bit routing prefix, a ≤ 16-bit subnet id defined by the
-  network administrator, and a 64-bit interface identifier defined either by DHCPv6, the MAC address, random, or manually.
+  network administrator, and a 64-bit interface identifier obtained either by DHCPv6, the MAC address, random, or manually.
 - :: for unspecified address.
 - ::1 for localhost,